 The python3 -m pip list command reads the installed distribution metadata for the selected interpreter and prints package names with their recorded versions.
 Running pip through python3 -m keeps the result attached to one concrete Python executable or virtual environment instead of whichever standalone pip command appears first in PATH.

 Results vary between system installs, user-site installs, and virtual environments, so the first check is always interpreter context.
-On Windows, replace python3 -m pip with py -m pip when the launcher is available; inside a virtual environment created with python3 -m venv –system-site-packages, add –local to hide inherited global packages, and use pip freeze instead of treating a list output as a requirements snapshot.
+On Windows, replace python3 -m pip with py -m pip when the launcher is available; inside a virtual environment created with python3 -m venv –system-site-packages, add –local to hide inherited global packages, and use pip freeze when the next task is a requirements snapshot.

 Using python3 -m pip avoids mixing a different pip executable with the wrong interpreter on hosts that carry more than one Python installation.